 You can find many other potential projects by searching the web for “DIY projects using light bulbs” or something similar.

-A lot of people are not very artsy, so the only options left may be throwing away your light bulbs or making sure they’re recycled.
+Many people are not very artsy, so the only options left may be throwing away your light bulbs or making sure they’re recycled.
 Therefore, this would be an excellent time to look into the local rules regarding throwing out light bulbs, especially those that contain toxic chemicals.

 You’ll want to ask questions of local authorities to find out which bulbs can be thrown away in the trash and which must be included with the recycling.
-Most communities have published recycling rules somewhere like the local phone book, usually the Yellow Pages.
+Most communities have published recycling rules somewhere, like the local phone book, usually the Yellow Pages.

 Using those pages, you can find where you can place each type of bulb that can be recycled and which kind of bulb can not simply be thrown out with the rest of your trash.

 Many of these recycling pages will also provide helpful recommendations about where to drop off bulbs you want to recycle and how to pack your trashed bulbs to prevent injury or environmental damage.

 The fact is that rules regarding recycling light bulbs vary significantly from one jurisdiction to another, so don’t think you know the local rules where you are now because you know the rules in another location.